 What we did

 2. Next we carried out 21 depth interviews with adult vapers who had previously taken part in the IHUT study.
-Respondents were asked about their attitudes of the new product, likes & dislikes and perceptions of how it should be effectively marketed.
+Respondents were asked about their attitudes of the new product, likes and dislikes, and perceptions of how it should be effectively marketed.
 They were then shown a number of different marketing messages and were asked to provide feedback on them.

-3. We then conducted 3 focus groups in the UK and France to test 7 new device names and understand levels of appeal, likes, dislikes and preference.
+3. We then conducted three focus groups in the UK and France to test seven new device names and understand levels of appeal, likes, dislikes and preference.
 Before the focus groups respondents also completed WhatsApp tasks to see what product and model names they liked (outside of vaping) and to get them thinking about names within the vaping market.